-CPR is a lifesaving skill that can be used to help someone who is not breathing or whose heart has stopped beating.
-Children can also experience cardiac arrest, which is why it’s important to know CPR for children.
+CPR is a lifesaving skill that can help someone who is not breathing or whose heart has stopped beating.
+Children can also experience cardiac arrest, so it’s important to know CPR for children.
 In this article, we will cover some tips and techniques for performing CPR on children.

 Taking CPR courses from the American CPR Care Association is a great way to learn how to perform CPR on children and adults.

-These courses are designed to teach you the proper techniques and procedures for performing CPR, including how to give rescue breaths and perform chest compressions at the proper depth and rate.
+These courses are designed to teach you the proper techniques and procedures for performing CPR, including how to give rescue breaths and perform chest compressions at the appropriate depth and rate.

 So, if you’re interested in learning CPR and other life-saving skills, enroll yourself in a course with the American CPR Care Association.
 You never know when these skills might come in handy and help you save a life.